kyutzalopez/FlightSeatMarker/README.md

 # FlightSeatMarker
-    Multi-dimensional array that interacts with user, marking flight seats that user desires, notifying user whenever the seat is taken until at full capacity
+    Multi-dimensional array that interacts with user, marking flight seats that user desires, notifying user whenever the seat is taken until at full capacity or when user quits.